viktorbenei/gitmark/README.md

 - alias: in addition to the 'title', a shorter 'shortcut' ID
 - pull all branch: try to pull, every local branch

+- scan -prune : remove repos not found during the scan